bingeboy/vs-web-components-brownbag/README.md

 ### The POLYMER-PROJECT Hottest Thing Since The <blink/> Tag

-Polymer is a library that uses the latest web technologies to let you create custom HTML elements.
+Polymer is a library created by Google that uses polyfills in order to bring these custom web component to the latest versions of virtually all browsers.

+### Applications of web components for Victoria's Secret

+We will be able to build much of our module functionality right into the dom.

+Imagine <product> tags, and <bra>, <bikini> tags extended from it.